osisoft/APIDocumentationSandbox/Content_Portal/Documentation/Integration/data-views.md

 <a id="opIdDataViews_Update Data View Owner"></a>

-Update the Data View owner for Data View with specified Id
+Update the owner `Trustee` of the specified data view.

 ### Request
 ```text